View Other Content

 1878 – Outside-right Arthur Goddard was born in Heaton Norris, Stockport.
 He signed from Glossop for £460 in February 1902 and grabbed 77 goals in 414 reds games, helping us to Second Division and League championships.
 He was nominated into the club’s official Hall Of Fame, for the 1910-20 era.

 2007 - Scott Carson equalled the record number of England Under-21’s caps by claiming his 27th, to move level with both Jamie Carragher and Gareth Barry.
-England were held to a 2-2 draw by Italy in the European Championships Finals in the Netherlands, with future red Alberto Aquilani on target.
-Carson went on to win 29 caps at this level in total, although the record is now James Milner’s on 46.
+England were held to a 2-2 draw by Italy in the European Championships Finals in the Netherlands, with future red Alberto Aquilani on target and Newcastle United’s James Milner also in action.
+Carson went on to win 29 caps at this level in total, although the record is now Milner’s on 46.

 2009 – Fernando Torres bagged a hat-trick as Spain beat New Zealand 5-0 in a Confederations Cup group game in South Africa.
 Xabi Alonso, Álvaro Arbeloa and Albert Riera all also played.